 - 100% online program means you don’t have to relocate.

-- Meet the growing demand for healthcare professionals with an advanced legal background.
+- Meet the growing demand for healthcare professionals with an understanding of the legal system.

 - Gain a competitive edge for career advancement and discover new career opportunities.